usbpc/AudiblePodcastFeed/docs/AUTOMATE_DOWNLOADING.md

-# Automatically download new audiobooks on schedule
+# Automatically download new audiobooks on a schedule
 This document shows how to schedule automatic downloading of audiobooks added to the connected audible library.
 AudiblePodcastFeed has no scheduling built-in so an external tool must be used if automatic downloading is desired.